dawn-search/dawnsearch/README.md

 # Arecibo Search

 Arecibo is a search engine you can run on your own computer.
-It can index WAR files, for example from Common Crawl.
-It uses semantic search, using MiniLM6v2.
-HTML is cleaned using readability-rs in order to only index the main content of the page.
+It can index [WARC](https://en.wikipedia.org/wiki/WARC_(file_format)) files, for example from [Common Crawl](https://commoncrawl.org/the-data/get-started/).
+It uses semantic search, using [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
+HTML is cleaned using [readability-rs](https://github.com/kumabook/readability) in order to only index the main content of the page.

 The ultimate goal of Arecibo is to provide a fully open source and noncommercial alternative to Google.